 For example, if someone wants to grow roses in San Deigo, California, they could likely plant the rose shrubs anytime between November to May.
 These cooler months are great for planting long-lived types of flowers like roses, which will hopefully live for many years to come.

 If you want to plant roses in New York City, the timeline is entirely different due to the frozen ground during the winter.
 Roses can be planted between October to December – until the ground freezes.
-Roses can be planed again in the early spring when ground thaws, often between March-May.
+Roses can be planted again in the early spring when the ground thaws, often between March-May.